thebideo/thebideo.github.io/_posts/2018-07-18-welcome-to-the-bideo.markdown

 ---
 layout: post
-title:  "We are the guys of The Bideo!"
+title:  "Welcome to the Bideo!"
 date:   2018-07-18 20:24:19 +0000
 categories: handsome nornsy bideo dreamsdocometrue
 ---
-Welcome to the Bideo!
+We are the guys of The Bideo!
 We are just four guys talking about videogames!
 We hope you enjoy!

 Go check us out on [Podbean][podbean]